akhouderchah/CS130-Game/README.md

 #### Notes of interest
 - Due to the way that static initialization works in C++, the log system can't be reliably used for any set-up that happens before the execution of main() (take, for example, the adding of ComponentManagers to EntityManager::s_pComponentManagers).
 Try to avoid static initialization, opting instead to use an Initialize() method to set-up classes and such.
+- Entity IDs start at 1, where ID 0 is reserved for the "null entity" at static initialization.
+Along with the null entity, every component type has a null component, also created at static initialization time (and passed the entity ID 0).
+Thus systems seeking to iterate over all their components must start with the component ID 1, instead of 0.
+This also means that if a component's constructor executes code that does not work until after static initialization (e.g. OpenGL code), that code should be enclosed in an if statement ensuring that m_Entity != nullEntity.

-#### Folder Structure
+#### Directory Structure
+Source code is structured such that related functionality is kept together.
+Public header files (that is, header files that will be directly included by source code outside of the current directory) reside at the top-level of the directories below.
+Implementation files reside inside the "_private" subdirectory located in the directory containing the corresponding header file.
+Private header files (ones that contain functionality specific only to the source code within the current directory) are kept inside the "_inc" subdirectories.
+The directory structure is shown below.

 * /src - contains all the source code used in the project
-    * /src/core - code that the game system relies on, but is not necessarily related to the system itself (data structures, functions/typedefs for platorm independence, etc)
+    * /src/core - code that the game system relies on, but is not necessarily related to the system itself (data structures, functions/typedefs for platform independence, etc)
-    * /src/engie - code for the game system (Entity/Component managers, memory/resource managers, etc)
+    * /src/engine - code for the game system (Entity/Component managers, memory/resource managers, etc)
-    * /src/game - code that builds on top of the base engine (most importantly, provides the systems and components for the engine)
+    * /src/game - code that builds on top of the base engine (most importantly, the systems and components for the engine)
     * /src/external - code from APIs, libraries, etc
 * /assets - parent folder for specific asset sub-folders
     * /assets/audio - folder for sound files